 The following definitions apply throughout this plan:

 Disability: Any impairment, or difference in physical, mental, intellectual, cognitive, learning, or communication ability.
-Disabilities can be permanent, temporary, or can change over time.
+Disabilities can be permanent or temporary, and can change over time.

 Accessibility: The design of products, devices, services, environments, technologies, policies and rules in a way that allows all people, including people with a variety of disabilities, to access them.